 This course is suitable for students who are keen to pursue a career in a textiles related area as well as those who wish to learn a craft for relaxation and balance in their lives, to develop their creativity, or just purely for pleasure.
 Study of this course will be beneficial for completion of the Year 11 and 12 Material Design and Technology (Textiles).

-Please note that students may need to provide some fabrics and patterns, if they wish to vary the projects.
+Please note that students may need to provide some fabrics and patterns.